jamo/irssi-stuff/scripts/README.md

      | o nickcolor               Your version is newer (1.2->1)
     *| o nickignore              Your version is newer (0.05->0.03)
      | o notifyquit              No version information available on network.
+     | o quakequit               No version information available on network.
     *| o queryresume             Your version is newer (2003021201-r1->2003021201)
      | o repeat                  Your version is newer (master->0.2.0)
      | o rtrim                   No version information available on network.